hackclub/hackclub/workshops/personal_website/README.md

 ### 3) Launch!

-1. Back in Cloud9, under "Clone from Git or Mercurial URL", paste the HTTPS Link that you copied from your GitHub repository.
+1. Back in Cloud9, paste the HTTPS Link that you copied from your GitHub repository.

    ![](img/c9_clone_from_existing.png)